 View larger image

-This story begins in Arlington, where Tyler Jenkins is preparing to embark on a secret mission for Homeland Security.
+Tyler Jenkins prepares to embark on a secret mission for Homeland Security at the onset of this story.
 Her assignment - covertly infiltrate Courleon's Consortium in Castillo Nuevo, Nevada, recover a stolen data chip, and make sure it hasn't been accessed before getting out undiscovered.
 She is the youngest member of the covert team, but quite possibly the one most likely to achieve her mission successfully, and without getting herself killed in the process.